There’s truly no end to the things you can make with macrame. All you need is a little creativity!

 For instance, macrame cord is the perfect resource to make intricate hoop designs — one of the most iconic features of this Native American craft.
 You could, of course, buy a macrame dream catcher on Etsy or Amazon, but what’s the fun in that?

-If looking to make your own DIY macrame dream catcher, I dug up 10 classes, kits, tutorials, and patterns from across the web to help you get started!
+That said, if you’re looking to DIY a macrame dream catcher, I dug up ten classes, kits, tutorials, and patterns from across the web to help you get started!

-Some are deep-dive online macrame classes, while others are simple free tutorials that can be completed in a few hours.
+Some are deep-dive online macrame classes, while others are more straightforward, free tutorials you can complete within just a few hours.

 Let’s hop into it!

 Affiliate disclosure: Articles on Tiny Workshops may contain affiliate links.

 What materials will I need to make a macrame dream catcher?

 The two essential materials are macrame cord and a large ring or hoop.
 At the start of each tutorial, required materials will be listed to help you prep (when kits are the case, these will be included).